-- A comprehensive guide to Gantt Charts.
+- A comprehensive guide to Gantt charts.
 Simply put, a Gantt chart is a visual view of tasks scheduled over time.
 Gantt charts are used for planning projects of all sizes and they are a useful way of showing what work is scheduled to be done on a specific day.
-They also help you view the start and end dates of a project in one simple view.
+They also help you see the start and end dates of a project in one simple view.

-- How to create a waterfall chart in Google Sheets
+- How to create a waterfall chart in Google Sheets.

-- How to create a waterfall chart in Excel
+- How to create a waterfall chart in Excel.

-- Another great guide on how to create waterfall charts in excel.
+- Another great guide on how to create waterfall charts in Excel.

 - A comprehensive guide to confidence intervals.